 Those people who have already developed a tolerance and dependence on the drug are likely to use higher doses of marijuana and therefore suffer from impaired attention, memory, and learning abilities.

 Substance use disorders can be mild, moderate, and high.
 The severe form is described by an uncontrollable urge to take the drug.
-As a result, a person cannot function through the day without smoking marijuana.
+As a result, a person cannot function through the day without smoking and this is one of the marijuana addiction symptoms.

 What Does Weed Do to Your Brain?